scipp/scipp/docs/getting-started/overview.rst

   For cases where by definition events all have the *same* weight, scipp supports items without a values array.
   In this case each events coordinate entry corresponds to a single event count.

-Sparse items in a dataset can be seen as a case of unaligned data, with misalignment not just between different items, but also between slices within an item.
+Events items in a dataset can be seen as a case of unaligned data, with misalignment not just between different items, but also between slices within an item.

 Histograms and bin-edge coordinates